blueflag/graphql-aggregate/README.md

 }
 ```

-after this is done, the schema will allow the user to aggregate using the fields
+after this is done, the schema will allow the user to aggregate tusing the fields
 in the answer type.

 for instance if the AnswerType had the following definition.